 Eighteen months after Mueller's announcement, E. Harris and J. Brom, engineers with The RAND Corporation think tank, proposed one such back-up plan.
-Their brief report, originally classified "Secret," looked at how NASA might accomplish a manned moon landing by 1970 if the Saturn V could not be certified as safe enough to launch astronauts.
+Their brief report, originally classified "Secret," looked at how NASA might accomplish a piloted Moon landing by 1970 if the Saturn V could not be certified as safe enough to launch astronauts.

 Harris and Brom's backup plan would see the Apollo Saturn V lift off without astronauts on board.
-It would expend its S-IC first stage and S-II second stage in turn, then its S-IVB third stage would place itself plus unmanned Apollo Command and Service Module (CSM) and Lunar Module (LM) spacecraft into parking orbit about the Earth.
-Because it would carry no crew, the CSM would need no Launch Escape System (LES) tower on its nose.
+It would expend its S-IC first stage and S-II second stage in turn, then its S-IVB third stage would place itself plus lunar mission Apollo Command and Service Module (CSM) and Lunar Module (LM) spacecraft into parking orbit about the Earth.
+Because it would carry no crew, the lunar mission CSM would need no Launch Escape System (LES) tower on its nose.

-The astronauts would reach Earth orbit separately in a ferry CSM launched atop a two-stage Saturn IB rocket.
-The ferry CSM would carry a special drogue docking unit on its nose for linking up with the unmanned CSM's nose-mounted probe docking unit.
+Three Apollo astronauts would reach Earth orbit separately in a ferry CSM launched atop a two-stage Saturn IB rocket.
+The ferry CSM would carry a special drogue docking unit on its nose for linking up with the waiting lunar mission CSM's nose-mounted probe docking unit.
 The special drogue, the only new system required for RAND's backup plan, would need about one year and "perhaps several million dollars" to develop.

-The RAND engineers declined to recommend whether the unmanned Saturn V or the manned Saturn IB should be launched first.
-They noted that liquid hydrogen fuel in the Saturn V's S-IVB stage would boil and escape at a rate of 700 pounds per hour; the stage would thus need to be restarted within 4.5 hours of reaching parking orbit if it were to retain enough propellants for Trans-Lunar Injection.
-They noted that deletion of the 2900-pound LES would make the unmanned Saturn V that much lighter, so its S-IVB stage could be loaded with an extra 2900 pounds of liquid hydrogen; that is, enough to permit it to loiter in low-Earth orbit for nearly 10 hours.
+The RAND engineers declined to recommend whether the Saturn V or the Saturn IB should be launched first.
+They noted that liquid hydrogen fuel in the Saturn V S-IVB stage would boil and escape at a rate of 700 pounds per hour; the stage would thus need to be restarted within 4.5 hours of reaching parking orbit if it was to retain enough propellants for Trans-Lunar Injection.
+They noted that deletion of the 2900-pound LES would make the lunar mission Saturn V that much lighter, so its S-IVB stage could be loaded with an extra 2900 pounds of liquid hydrogen; that is, enough to permit it to loiter in low-Earth orbit for nearly 10 hours.
 Extending the loiter time further would demand a complex and costly S-IVB stage redesign.

-The pogo oscillations might have injured astronauts; the S-IVB failure would certainly have scrubbed their flight to the moon.
+The pogo oscillations might have injured astronauts, had any been on board the Apollo 6 CSM; the S-IVB failure would certainly have scrubbed their flight to the Moon.
 Post-flight analysis showed, however, that the pogo and engine failures had relatively simple fixes.
-After intense internal debate, NASA decided in October 1968 that the third Saturn V should launch Apollo 8 astronauts Frank Borman, James Lovell, and William Anders to the moon.
+After intense internal debate, NASA announced on 12 November 1968 that the third Saturn V would launch Apollo 8 astronauts Frank Borman, James Lovell, and William Anders to the Moon.
 The giant rocket performed flawlessly, placing the Apollo 8 CSM on course for lunar orbit on 21 December 1968.

 What If Apollo Astronauts Became Marooned in Lunar Orbit?
 (1968)